Jaacky/sorcery-wiki/External.md

 You will need to register your app with Twitter/Facebook to get your keys of course.

-The 'user_info_mapping' takes care of converting the user info from the provider (Twitter/Facebook) into the attributes that your user has, in this case we only used it to have a username.
+The `user_info_mapping` takes care of converting the user info from the provider (Twitter/Facebook) into the attributes of the User.
+For example, the "screen_name" that we receive from Twitter will be mapped to the User's `username`.

+This means that there needs to be a column in your User table for each attribute being mapped.
+If your User table doesn't have the necessary columns, make sure to generate them in your migrations or your login system won't work.

 Now we need to associate User with Authentication: